What is Aerotoxic Syndrome? What happend on your flight?

 For this ill-health to happen one does not have to have been exposed to a visible 'fume event' during which one can see smoke-similar fumes in the cabin; it can also happen by flying regularly over a long period of time, during which you inhale with each breath you take many small doses of chemicals that seem to be present on practically every flight and are often described as smells like 'old, dirty socks' or 'wet dog', but can also smell 'electric' , or acrid, or pungent ... or not at all.
 These 'smells/ odours' are the result from chemical reactions within the various formulas of chemicals used and are released and possible increased in toxicity due to heat expsoure (engine = bleed-air etc).
 Many of them contain neurotoxic and/or cancerogenous agents, or are possibly damaging to fertility..

 We at AEROTOXIC TEAM and our Associates , help to create awareness, and if asked for give advise.
 We support to crews and passengers.
 You can find plenty of informative material here, such as BOOKS, Science, FILM and a HELP CENTER

 You can Contact us here.
 In the mean time, please consider protecting yourself and your family!

+Disclaimer: The information presented on this website is for general information and discussion purposes only and may not be relied upon as legal advice.
+You should consult a licensed attorney before relying on the general information provided herein.
 We do not claim to give any diagnosis, treatment, cure or prevent any disease.
 Please contact your physician or a chosen physician from our list of suggestions . there exists no affiliation.
 Legal questions are best addressed to a specialised Lawyer for (Flight-) Medical- and Work related Injury.
-Disclaimer